We Found the Worst Avid Golfer!

 What had started out as a lark six months before when their friends and partners had first nominated them as possible Worst Avid Golfers (WAGs), turned serious on the afternoon of June 18, 1985.
-To stimulate actual tournament playing conditions, GOLF DIGEST had arranged for the contestants to play a practice round; following that, they underwent the ritual flogging known as the pre-tournament press conference.
+To stimulate actual tournament playing conditions, Golf Digest had arranged for the contestants to play a practice round; after that, they underwent the ritual flogging known as the pre-tournament press conference.

-All four were convinced they would shoot better tomorrow -- in fact, they all shot worse -- and all were determined to come in with the lowest score.
+All four were convinced they would shoot better the next day—in fact, they all shot worse—and all were determined to come in with the lowest score.
 "If I wanted to become notorious," said Jack Puliford, "I'd sneak past the guards at the White House.
-I'm here to be the best...(pause)...of the worst."
-They all agreed that something around 140 should be good enough to win the next day and the conference broke up.
+I'm here to be the best … [pause] ... of the worst."
+They all agreed that something around 140 should be good enough to win the next day, and the conference broke up.

 Afterward, I chatted with Joel for a while.
-He is a quite man, who loves golf the way a wino loves muscatel.
+He is a quiet man, who loves golf the way a wino loves muscatel.
 He knows it's nothing but trouble for him, but he can't get enough of it.
 "It isn't always a picnic to play as badly as I do," he said.
 "But it's the guys I play with who make it fun.
 All my regular foursome from Colorado have come down here just to cheer me on.
-Can you imagine that We have a terrific time.
-We go away in the winter to some place warm and then we go to the prettiest part of town, which is always the golf course and we play.
-Why shouldn't I love the game"
+Can you imagine that?
+We have a terrific time.
+We go away in the winter to some place warm, and then we go to the prettiest part of town, which is always the golf course, and we play.
+Why shouldn't I love the game?"